Apple Health is a place where you can store and track all of your health and fitness data in one place.

 How you push that data from those apps into Apple Health will vary.

-Many apps will offer a prompt to share to Apple Health during setup, but you will be able to head into the app's settings to connect the two together as well if you don't do it straight away.
+Many apps will offer a prompt to share to Apple Health during setup, but you will be able to head into the app's settings to connect the two as well if you don't do it straight away.

 Here's how to connect an app to Apple Health: